-Delicious and Easy Skillet Lasagna
+Delicious and Easy Skillet Lasagna Recipe

 I love Italian food.
-As the chief, cook, and bottle washer, I constantly search and experiment with recipes that are tasty and easy to prepare.
+As the chef, cook, and bottle washer, I constantly search and experiment with recipes that are tasty and easy to prepare.
 It has been years now since I've made traditional baked lasagna.
 No longer do you need to cook your pasta noodles before assembling your masterpiece because this simple dish is cooked entirely on the stovetop.

 - 1 LB Lean Ground Beef (at least 80%)